Emmedson/simple_shell/README.md

       6. The program is ready to receive a new command
       7. To exit: press Ctrl-D or enter "exit" (with or without a status)
       8. Works also in non interactive mode
 # Compilation
-      gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o dash
+      gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o shs

 # List of allowed functions and system calls
     1. access (man 2 access)

       access, faccessat, faccessat2 - check user's permissions for a file.
 It checks if the user has a read/write and execute permission.

     2. chdir (man 2 chdir)